SamiAziz/Auto-category-detection-and-items-prohibited-detection/README.md

 As last step, i tried to deploy these model as flask API to make it live.

 ## Data
-Image dataset contains of 60,000 32x32 colour images in 10 classes, with 6000 images per class.
+The image dataset contains 60,000 32x32 color images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.
-And Text dataset contains ~ 800 points, its just group of words as (prohibited, non-prohibited).
+And Text dataset contains ~ 800 points, it's just a group of words as (prohibited, non-prohibited).

 ## Algorithms

-*Feature Engineering*
-1. Mapping latitude and longitude to 3-dimensional coordinates so nearby continuous values would also be close in reality
-2. Converting categorical features to binary dummy variables
-3. Combining particular dummies and ranges of numeric features to highlight strong signals and illogical values for waterpoint status identified during EDA
-4. Selecting subsets of the total unique values for categorical features that were converted to dummies, according to the number of samples they were associated with and their contribution to certain statuses

 *Models*